Your Relationship Isn’t the Problem.

 Shutting down is a protective response, not a personal rejection.
 When a difficult moment activates an old emotional rule (like closeness leads to harm or speaking up leads to punishment), the body and brain respond by going still or going inward, often before the person consciously chooses to.

-The other person in the conversation usually experiences it as withdrawal or stonewalling, but for the person shutting down, it is the pattern protecting them from something they learned long ago to fear.
-Understanding the pattern is what makes the shutdown shift over time.
+The other person in the conversation usually experiences it as withdrawal or stonewalling, but for the person shutting down, the patterns protect them from something they learned long ago to fear.
+Understanding the patterns is what makes the shutdown shift over time.

 -